 Note: If one parent/guardian has sole custody, present the original document allowing sole authority to apply for the child’s passport, i.e., a court order specifying sole custody and termination of parental rights, death certificate, etc., and 1 copy.

 You should use eCRBA to create your case.
-Once you create your case, you should scan all your documents into the case.
+Once you create your case in eCRBA, you should scan the required documents into the case.
 You can also pay the fees and schedule your appointment in eCRBA.
-However, if you are not able to use eCRBA, you can schedule your interview appointment here.
+To schedule your appointment you will be linked here.